18th October 2021

 Many such claims for breach of UK data protection legislation, breach of confidence, misuse of private information and negligence are of a relatively low value but, as they are often backed by ‘no win, no fee’-type agreements and After the Event (ATE) insurance against adverse costs orders, there is little to stop claimants pursuing even spurious or unmeritorious claims.
 That can result in increased management time being spent dealing with data breach fallout and an increased risk of additional reputational damage for defendant organisations.
 Plus, of course, large numbers of low settlements can make for high value data breach loss over all (as has been demonstrated by a number of recent high profile class actions).

 Walker Morris recently published practical advice about how organisations can proactively protect themselves against the risk of data breach litigation.
-In this briefing, Commercial Dispute Resolution and data breach litigation specialists Gwendoline Davies and Rebecca Jackson offer advice arising from the case of Darren Lee Warren v DSG Retail Ltd , published towards the end of the summer, which should hopefully assist in steming the flow of data breach claims brought by individuals against businesses.
+In this briefing, Commercial Dispute Resolution and data breach litigation specialists Gwendoline Davies offers advice arising from the case of Darren Lee Warren v DSG Retail Ltd , published towards the end of the summer, which should hopefully assist in stemming the flow of data breach claims brought by individuals against businesses.
 The case should also enable organisations to be more robust in their defensive strategies.

 While it is not absolutely a nail in the coffin for all data breach claims , the Warren v DSG case confirms: